almazka/burger-button/readme.md

-### This is a jquery hamburger button library from Moreno Di Domenico v0.0.2 which earlier located on https://github.com/MorenoDiDomenico/jquery-hmbrgr
+### This is a jquery hamburger button library from Moreno Di Domenico v0.0.2 which earlier located on <a href="https://github.com/MorenoDiDomenico/jquery-hmbrgr" target="_blank">https://github.com/MorenoDiDomenico/jquery-hmbrgr</a>

 # Burger Button
 Burger Button for responsive menu